tremol/beatbot-noise-control/README.md

 I suggest short consonant sounds like "t", "p", or "k", or other clicks or pops you can make with your lips or tongue.
 Quick combinations like "ps" or "tf" can also work well.

 I find it only takes ~50-100 samples to get a decent (not excellent) model, and it takes less than a minute to record 100 samples of a noise.
 So you can experiment with different noises and record lots of data for training different models quickly.
-Recognition quality also depends on the quality of your microphone, of course.
+Recognition quality depends heavily on the quality of your microphone, but even a built-in laptop mic can work decently in a quiet environment.

 Note: The model will return a prediction for any percussive noise it hears.
 There is no capability to reject unfamiliar noises, so be aware of this when attaching keyboard simulation to noise recognition.
 A microphone with better noise rejection can help to reduce false positives, but regardless you may want to use headphones if using this while playing music or a game.